NicholasBrown-01/reading-notes/class102-read01.md

+#### *This topic is important as it is building a common and applicable understanding of the Markdown syntax in which we will be able to accommplish increasingly complex tasks.*

 # What is Markdown?

 #### Simply put, "Markdown" is a "Markup" (haha) language that allows those who are not comfortable writing content in core languages such as *HTML* or *CSS* to still be able to make it efficient and somewhat stylish.